dwshadle/florence-price-catalog/_texts/price-the_retort.md

 ---
 ## Notes
-[^fn1]: This manuscript includes the dedication, "To Lewis White."
+[^fn1]: This manuscript includes the dedication, "To Lewis White," the baritone who performed the song at the July 1933 Illinois Host House concert.